 Contact those on your shortlist and discuss the details of your project.
-Ask them questions such as: when they might be available to fit you in; what type of relevant past experience they have; roughly how long the project will take to complete and if they able to provide any references.
+Ask them questions such as: when they might be available to fit you in; what type of relevant past experience they have; roughly how long the project will take to complete and if they are able to provide any references.

 Ask them to meet at your property to talk through your ideas.
 You’ll be surprised how many may fall off your list at this point.

 How to decide which one is the right builder

 Transparency and clarity on both sides is paramount, if you want the job to go smoothly.
 Here is a checklist of things you should find out before committing to any builder.

 Do you have a written document scoping out the project?

 All good builders will clearly detail what the project entails and what they will be doing as part of the build process.
 Don’t worry about being picky, it’s important that you make sure that everything is covered as you don’t want misunderstandings later down the road when your budget begins to lessen.

 Check that any work undertaken by sub-contractors is covered in the scope of work too, as well as their costs.